 Orthopedic and traumatology held the largest revenue share as of 2018.
-This growth can be attributed to rise in the number of injuries in animals, high demand for accurate diagnostics, and increase in the number of animal care facilities.
+This growth can be attributed to a rise in the number of injuries in animals, high demand for accurate diagnostics, and increase in the number of animal care facilities.

 Imaging modalities have numerous applications in veterinary oncology.
 This segment is anticipated to witness the fastest CAGR owing to increase in the incidence of cancer in animals.
 Growing research activities in oncology, rising government initiatives to support R&D activities, and increasing expenditure on animal healthcare by pet owners are some of the key factors driving the adoption of veterinary X-rays in oncology.

 Growing prevalence of periodontal diseases in animals is expected to drive adoption of X-ray systems in dentistry.
-In addition, rising adoption of digital dental imaging owing to benefits such as faster processing and possibility of multiple exposures of dental sensors are anticipated to fuel segment growth during the forecast period.
+In addition, the rising adoption of digital dental imaging owing to benefits such as faster processing and possibility of multiple exposures of dental sensors are anticipated to fuel segment growth during the forecast period.

 Veterinary hospitals dominated the market in 2018.
-The demand for fast, accurate, and cost-effective diagnostic tools in animal healthcare contribute toward the high demand for X-ray equipment in animal healthcare facilities.
+The demand for fast, accurate, and cost-effective diagnostic tools in animal healthcare contributes toward the high demand for X-ray equipment in animal healthcare facilities.
 Technological advancements in imaging are expected to drive adoption in animal healthcare facilities over the forecast period.
 These advancements include cloud-based information management systems and pet owner mobile technologies.